 nephSAP® provides a learning vehicle for physicians, scientists, advanced practitioners, nurses, pharmacists, and other health professionals working and training in the field of nephrology to renew and refresh their clinical knowledge, diagnostic, and therapeutic skills.
 This enduring material provides learners challenging, clinically-oriented questions based on case vignettes, detailed learning objectives, a series of articles that review recent publications, and an editorial on an important and evolving topic.
 This combination of materials enables learners to rigorously assess their strengths and weaknesses in the broad domain of nephrology.

 Physicians, scientists, advanced practitioners, nurses, pharmacists, and other health professionals working and training in the field of nephrology.

-The American Society of Nephrology (ASN) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-ASN designates this enduring material for a maximum of 10.0 AMA PRA Category 1 Credits™.
+The American Society of Nephrology designates this internet activity (enduring material) for a maximum of 10.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ABIM MOC Statement

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 10.0MOCpoints in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 MOC points will be applied to only those ABIM candidates who have enrolled in the MOC program.
 It is your responsibility to complete the ABIM MOC enrollment process.